 Natural light improves health

 Natural light reduces the production of harmful bacteria that grow in our homes as sunlight is a natural disinfectant.
 Exposure to sunlight boosts our body’s creation of Vitamins B&D, promoting bone growth (helping prevent osteoporosis in later years).
-We all know that being in sunlight puts us in a good mood, promotes calmness (thanks to the Serotonin that gets produced), and gives us a health glow.
+We all know that being in sunlight puts us in a good mood, promotes calmness (thanks to the Serotonin that gets produced), and gives us a healthy glow.

 Research shows that sunlight alters levels of the small messenger molecule, nitric oxide in the skin and blood, which reduces blood pressure.
 Exposure to sunlight triggers small amounts of this molecule to transfer from the skin to the circulatory system, lowering blood pressure and reducing the risk of heart attacks and strokes.